MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 ### Same internal and external URL, different internal and external behavior

 If you don't want your internal users to be directed through the Application Proxy, you can set up a *split-brain DNS*.
-A split DNS infrastructure directs internal hosts to an internal domain name server, and external hosts to an external domain name server, for name resolution.
+A split DNS infrastructure directs name resolution based on host location.
+Internal hosts are directed to an internal domain name server, and external hosts to an external domain name server.

 ![Split-brain DNS](./media/application-proxy-configure-custom-domain/split-brain-dns.png)